-Back to business...
-In 1995 the I.S.P.
+Back to business; in 1995 the I.S.P.
 (Internet service providers) got 100% control of the Internet.
 In the same year the Internet was fully commercialized in the USA.
 I have written prior articles and included in them my opinions on the obvious links between booming economies and a common fact that they all have an advantage of Internet access.
 I would like to point out here that the strongest country in the world… is where the Internet was born.

-The first South African IP address was granted to Rhodes University in the year 1988, but Africa got its foot firmly in the door of usage in 1995 when a privately held firm in Kampala, now known as Clear Channel Satellite, established Africa's first native high-speed satellite Internet services.
+The first South African IP address was granted to Rhodes University in the year 1988, but Africa got its foot firmly in the door for usage in 1995 when a privately held firm in Kampala, now known as Clear Channel Satellite, established Africa's first native high-speed satellite Internet services.

-"Web 2.0" was first conceptualized in 1999, which is basically the move from static and passive content on the Internet to interactive use of the Internet – for example, social media to Apps.
-Responsive, dynamic and multiple devices and networks.
+"Web 2.0" was first conceptualized in 1999, which is basically the move from static and passive content on the Internet to interactive use of the Internet; for example, social media to apps, responsive, dynamic and multiple devices and networks.
 This shifted the use of the Internet from research and business, to a social aspect.
-This made the Internet fun, and in turn boosted its growth further and led on the mobile cell phone Internet revolution, which then supported the first Internet link in space using satellite, via low earth orbit satellite in January, 2010.
+This made the Internet fun and, in turn, boosted its growth further and led on the mobile cell phone Internet revolution, which then supported the first Internet link in space, using satellite via low earth orbit satellite in January, 2010.

 In 2011, the Internet, or more specifically, uncensored Internet was declared a human right that requires protection, by the United Nations.
 This is a good thing and we are currently on about 4 billion users, bearing in mind that there are about 8 billion people alive today.

 Not that it’s relevant to the Internet, but let me share it regardless: the earth’s population capacity is 10 billion before we run out of food.
-That means if the internet usage grows more than twice… we might have Internet, but no food… and that year is predicted to be 2050
+That means if the Internet usage grows more than twice… we might have Internet, but no food… and that year is predicted to be 2050

-Ironic: the lifespan of humans are improving because of the Internet, which is radically improving our Health Industry.
+Ironic: the lifespan of humans are improving because of the Internet, which is radically improving our health industry.

 So, assuming we solve the food crisis, let’s quickly talk about what we can expect the Internet to look like in the future?

 One has to assume it will get bigger… because that’s what it has done so far.
-It is reasonable to believe bigger in context of the internet means access to more people.
+It is reasonable to believe bigger in context of the Internet means access to more people.
 In order to have access for more people, we need to think about devices.
 How we access the web.
 This creates a second tier of growth, and perhaps an even bigger one.
 This tear is called the Internet of Things, where devices use the Internet as well as people.
-Growth chart per year of devises:
+Growth chart per year of devices: